 View real examples that illustrate both the student voice, and how experienced teachers may manage students in the classroom.

 What you will learn

 On successful completion of the course, participants will be able to:

-- discuss the behaviours that arise from these characteristics and their causes
+- be aware of possible behaviours that arise from the characteristics of disabilities, and their causes

 - be aware of a range of intervention strategies

 - be able to identify appropriate strategies for individual learners